 To send an extremely large number of requests to a network resource, the cyber attacker will typically establish a “zombie network” of compromised devices.
 By harnessing the power of many machines in a botnet, the attacker can wage large-scale attacks on their targets.
 Using a botnet creates an overwhelming number of obscure requests, making it very difficult for business computer support teams to detect that a DDoS is ongoing before it is too late.

 How to Identify DDoS Attacks

 DDoS attacks often look mundane, so it’s difficult to know what to expect.
 Furthermore, a cybersecurity audit should unravel any trace of a DDoS attack.
-However, for now, a detailed network analysis is necessary to determine an ongoing attack.
+However, a detailed network analysis is necessary to determine an ongoing attack.

 Below are network and service behaviors that may suggest a DDoS attack.
 The occurrence of any of them should worry you:

-– Thirdly: you receive a server time-out when attempting to test it with a pinging service.
+3) You receive a server time-out when attempting to test it with a pinging service.

-– Fourthly: A server responds with a 503 HTTP error code.
+4) A server responds with a 503 HTTP error code.
 Meaning it is either offline for maintenance or overloaded.

-– Fifthly: Network logs show an unusual and frequent spike in bandwidth.
+5) Network logs show an unusual and frequent spike in bandwidth.
 Bandwidth normally balances for a functioning server.

-– Lastly:f network logs indicate an unusually and unexpectedly large spike in traffic to a particular endpoint or browser.
+6) Network logs indicate an unusually and unexpectedly large spike in traffic to a particular endpoint or browser.

 How Cyberattacks Hurt Small Businesses